Code-Institute-Submissions/nassetti-maranello_AprResub/README.md

         * Solution: Changed visibility to hidden so functionality would be turned off unless clicked.
         * Error 2: When clicking on nav-item, hamburger menu does not automatically close.
         * Solution: Resolved by making <ul></ul> visibility:hidden by default and visible when input:checked.
+    * W3C CSS Validator
+        * Tested in validator with no issues.
+* W3C HTML Validator:
+    * Error 1: Only text and input tags can be descendants of a label tag.
+    * Solution: Removed the hamburger menu nav bar and implemented a standard nav instead.

+## Deployment

+    * This site was deployed to the web using GitHub pages.

 ## References